 “The Reason for the Season”

-The way we often do Christmas is a little like planning a birthday party for a friend but ignoring that person during the month of preparation.
-We can’t wait to celebrate their birthday, but we have no time for them amidst the preparations.
-It really isn’t very logical.
+Unfortunately, the way we often do Christmas is like planning a birthday party for a friend, while ignoring that person during the month of preparation.
+It’s like we can’t wait to celebrate their birthday, but we have no time for them amidst the preparations.
+It isn’t very logical.